Wdboyes13/wlang/README.md

 >Change DESTDIR to the directory you would like to install to (absolute path)

 To build `flex` `bison` and a C Compiler are needed
-To do building + installing run this
+As well as a POSIX Comptible OS (Most OSes other than Windows) To do building + installing run this
 ```sh
 make # Builds